Saren-Arterius/WTAKO-ASR-IME/README.md

 > [!IMPORTANT]
 > **Linux Only**: This project is designed for Linux systems and relies on Linux-specific features like `uinput`.

 A real-time Speech-to-Text (STT) system specifically optimized for **Cantonese** users, providing high-accuracy transcription for dialects.
-It supports multiple backends (GLM-ASR, SenseVoice) and local or remote ASR processing, making it ideal for offloading computation to a more powerful machine (like an AMD laptop with a GPU/NPU).
+It supports multiple backends (GLM-ASR, SenseVoice, Qwen3-ASR) and local or remote ASR processing, making it ideal for offloading computation to a more powerful machine (like an AMD laptop with a GPU/NPU).

 This repository contains **two tools**: